VCW-Value-Creation-Wheel/VCW4Next/README.md

 Access http://localhost:4200 in a web browser, register a new user, and create your first VCW.

 #### Keycloak and MinIO configurations (first installation)
-* In a web browser go to http://localhost:8080/admin/master/console and login using the credentials located in the .env file.
+* In a web browser go to http://localhost:8080/admin/master/console and log in using the credentials located in the .env file.
 Expand the drop-down menu and click on "Create Realm".
 Then import the realm file (packages/identity/realms/vcw-realm.json) and click "Create".
-* In a web browser go to http://localhost:8080/admin/master/console and login using the credentials located in the .env file.
+* In a web browser go to http://localhost:8080/admin/master/console and log in using the credentials located in the .env file.
 Expand the drop-down menu and select the vcw realm.
-Create a new user (vcw_admin), define a password (#vcw_admin54321#), and in the "Role mapping" section assign the role: view-users.
+Create a new user (vcw_admin), define a password (#vcw_admin54321#) and in the "Role mapping" section assign the role: "view-users".
-* In a web browser go to http://localhost:9002/login and login using the credentials located in the .env file.
-Create a new bucket (vcw4next.file.storage.bucket) and new access key (XJP8oLyTzis0yJ3B) and secret (yH1rOrI2SSN01Idmwtyn7UENWbcJTWcn).
+* In a web browser go to http://localhost:9002/login and log in using the credentials located in the .env file.
+Create a new bucket (vcw4next.file.storage.bucket) and a new access key (XJP8oLyTzis0yJ3B) and secret (yH1rOrI2SSN01Idmwtyn7UENWbcJTWcn).

 NOTE: The user vcw_admin, the bucket, access key, and secret are used by the backend.
-When changing the values above don't forget to also change the backend application.properties file.
+If you change the values above, don't forget to also change them in the backend application.properties file.

 ### Kubernetes cluster (Under construction)
 To have the system running in a Kubernetes cluster it's necessary to perform the following steps: